by Freddy Tran Nager, Founder of Atomic Tango + Cheese Addict…

 On To The Cheese!

-As mentioned, nearly every grocery sells wedges of hard Parmesan cheese.
+As mentioned, nearly every grocery store sells wedges of hard Parmesan.
 I’m a devout Trader Joe’s cultist, and they also offer choices.
 (Gotta love American retail.)
 The store brand Trader Giotto’s Parmesan Cheese is $6.49/pound and tastes perfectly fine to me, but it’s made from Wisconsin milk, and Italian cheese makers hate non-Italian producers appropriating Italian regional names.
 “Parmesan” refers to Parmigiano-Reggiano — cheese from Parma, Italy and neighboring regions.
 That’s why the European Commission bans the use of “Parmesan” and “Parmigiano-Reggiano” for cheeses made in other areas.

 Of course, American companies do whatever they want.